DataDog/hiring-engineers/answers.md

 I've never used Flask, so I used the default flask app provided to continue with the exercise.
 However, I think it would be more colorful to add in some other dependencies, such as the lovely little MySQL server we installed earlier so that the traces could actually find something interesting.
 For now, let's just get the basic flask app running.

 Since I know that the service map for this is going to be fairly boring (no dependencies), I start with invoking ddtrace-run.
-I purposely curl some bad URLs so I have something interesting to look at in the traces... but honestly this is still pretty bleak looking.
+I purposely curl some bad URLs so I have something interesting to look at in the traces besides 200OK... but honestly this is still pretty bleak looking.

 <img src="images/flask_is_online.png">